Underwater diving: Ambient pressure changes

-Barotrauma, an type of dysbarism, is physical damage to body tissues caused by a difference in pressure between a gas space inside, or in contact with the body, and the surrounding gas or fluid.
+Barotrauma, a type of dysbarism, is physical damage to body tissues caused by a difference in pressure between a gas space inside, or in contact with the body, and the surrounding gas or fluid.
 It typically occurs when the organism is exposed to a large change in ambient pressure, such as when a diver ascends or descends.
 When diving, the pressure differences which cause the barotrauma are changes in hydrostatic pressure.

 The initial damage is usually due to over-stretching the tissues in tension or shear, either directly by expansion of the gas in the closed space, or by pressure difference hydrostatically transmitted through the tissue.

 Barotrauma generally manifests as sinus or middle ear effects, decompression sickness, lung over-expansion injuries, and injuries resulting from external squeezes.
 Barotraumas of descent are caused by preventing the free change of volume of the gas in a closed space in contact with the diver, resulting in a pressure difference between the tissues and the gas space, and the unbalanced force due to this pressure difference causes deformation of the tissues resulting in cell rupture.
 Barotraumas of ascent are also caused when the free change of volume of the gas in a closed space in contact with the diver is prevented.
 In this case the pressure difference causes a resultant tension in the surrounding tissues which exceeds their tensile strength.
 Besides tissue rupture, the overpressure may cause ingress of gases into the adjoining tissues and further afield by bubble transport through the circulatory system.
 This can cause blockage of circulation at distant sites, or interfere with the normal function of an organ by its presence.